a16z/magi/docs/devnet.md

 # To avoid potential conflicts with the default ports in the OP devnet, it's recommended to modify the RPC ports.

-# The exeuction client Auth RPC port.
+# The execution client Auth RPC port.
 EXECUTION_CLIENT_AUTH_RPC_PORT=5551

 # The execution client RPC port.